victoradesamuel/victoradesamuel/README.md

 - 👋 Hi, I’m @victoradesamuel
-- 👀 I’m a Fellow at Tiidelab, a software development initiative in Abuja as a Junior Front-end Developer
+- 👀 I’m a Junior Front-end Developer and a UI/UX Designer
 - 🌱 I’m currently learning Advanced Html, CSS, Javascript, ReactJS, Bootstrap, Git version control.
 - 💞️ Solving problems with software development skills is what motivates me and keeps me in constant quest for knowledge, i'm open to learning
 - 📫 How to reach me Linkedin: Victor Ade-Samuel